cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_campaign.md

 ### Abstraction Config

-This is the detailed configuration used in the campaign for abstracting instructions, restricting instruction forms, judging the interestingness of basic blocks and general parameters of the discovery algorithm.
+This is the detailed configuration used in the campaign for abstracting instructions, restricting instruction schemes, judging the interestingness of basic blocks and general parameters of the discovery algorithm.
 Hover over the individual entries to see a short documentation of their meaning.

 ### Prefix Control